 - 1. Operate the system in cooling mode for 15 to 20 minutes. - 2.
 Evaluate performance as the system runs, verifying the outdoor unit, and all indoor units and branch distribution units (Multi F MAX systems only) are working properly.
-Make notes as needed to address any issues that might be found. - · Check the system refrigerant charge: - Measure the pressure from the gas side service valve. - Measure the indoor unit inlet and outlet air temperatures.
+Make notes as needed to address any issues that might be found. - Check the system refrigerant charge: - Measure the pressure from the gas side service valve. - Measure the indoor unit inlet and outlet air temperatures.
 Verify the difference between the intake temperature and the discharge is more than 15°F. - See table below for the optimum condition of the gas side pressure (again, system is in cooling mode).

-Table 38: Optimum Conditions of the Gas Side Pressure.
+Table 37: Optimum Conditions of the Gas Side Pressure.
+Figure 107: Inlet and Outlet Temperature Locations on Various Indoor Units.